ExternalTime/algae/README.md

 To make exhaustive search feasible we are using two optimizations.

-First, we are exploting various symmetries.
+First, we are exploiting various symmetries.
 We don't distinguish between layouts with columns swapped or with keys swapped inside a column.

 Second, instead of trying to go through all possible layouts ony by one, we look